When and Where is Firefly

 Sanctuary is a safe space where the citizens of Firefly can seek an outlet or assistance with emotional trauma.
 This could include issues at Firefly, home, work, assaults, personal relationships, and the like.
 It’s different than sharing with your campmates, because let’s face it, there are some things you can’t even share with them.
 We are here to provide non-judgmental support and available assistance.

 Pets are not allowed at Firefly.
 Ensure the safety and well-being of your pet and the other Firefly participants by not bringing your pet to the woods.
-Firefly takes place on privately owned land and we wish to respect the wishes of the landowner.
+Firefly takes place in a sometimes unforgiving physical environment for humans and animals alike.
 You will be asked to leave if you arrive with a pet.

 If a participant has a disability which requires a service animal, please submit a request to info (at) fireflyartscollective (dot) org as soon as possible with the following information included: